polyphilz/no-vec-db/README.md

 - pgvector on any Postgres provider
 - Vespa
 - Vald
+- Solr
+- LangChain in-memory vec stores

+- Use this for a good list of the ones LangChain has implemented: https://github.com/hwchase17/langchain/tree/master/langchain/vectorstores

 These are not meant to replace trad DBs; simply for vector-first indexing.